-Welcome to the premiere issue of SRPC’s electronic newsletter, Working the Plan.
+Welcome to the second issue of SRPC’s electronic newsletter, Working the Plan.
 We created this digital newsletter to keep you updated on the latest developments at the Seneca Regional Planning Commission (SRPC), and significant regional news related to the issues SRPC addresses.

 We have more news to share than we can include in this issue.
 Please browse www.senecarpc.org regularly for information about planning initiatives, publications, and meetings.
 Remember we have a very open office allowing you to visit and discuss ideas and potential planning opportunities.
 Visitors are always welcome at SRPC.
 Please pass along this e-newsletter to your contacts so they can sign up for it here.

 Seneca County, the cities of Tiffin and Fostoria and the Seneca County Park District have joined together to create a comprehensive Community Plan.
 The plan is a 20-year road map to guide Seneca County’s future growth.
 This document will support the coordinated development of the County.
 It considers broad issues like land-use policies and economic development, while also covering specific community concerns relating to affordable housing availability, agricultural and historical preservation and transportation mobility, to name a few.

 Throughout the creation of the plan, all community members are encouraged to participate and share their concerns.
 One way to do this is to participate in the Community Survey via the link provided below.
 The survey is an important part of the development of the plan and is a convenient way to gather the perspectives of a wide range of people from across the county.
 It should take you no longer than 15 minutes to complete.
 It has four sections each covering different topics: Seneca County general, the City of Tiffin, the City of Fostoria and the Seneca County Park District.
 Feel free to answer all four, or only the subjects most relevant to you.
 Thank you in advance for your participation.